Agents

 step | number | yes | Step number (1-indexed) |

-Example — force search on step 1, then analyze on step 2, then let the model decide:
+Example — force search on step 1, then analyze on step 2:

 {